 There are many different types of editing in media, so this is a broad segment.
 However, as media use on websites and blog posts continues to increase, a media content editor is an asset.

 Many journalistic articles and academic publications require extensive bibliographies or literature citations.
 This is when reference editing, fact-checking or citation editing can be useful, especially if your article must follow a specific citation format.
 If you’re blogging for business, you should also make sure your citations are correct and conform to company or brand style guides.

-Indexing editors look through a work and create an index of names, places, or other important information using special indexing software.
+Indexing editors look through a piece of content and create an index of names, places, or other important information using special indexing software.
+This is useful for companies that need to easily access information on a specific topic or file.
 This type of editing is slightly different than creating citations.
 It is useful for preparing reference materials for publication.

 Also known as substantive editing, developmental editing is one of the most time-consuming.
 The editor looks over the book or article to make changes to organization and structure.
 With fiction writing, there may be major changes to characterization and plot.
 When you need someone to seriously scrutinize your work and help adjust it, you need substantive editing.

-Project editing can take on many different meanings depending on what you need edited.
+Project editing can take on many different meanings depending on what you need to be edited.
 You can find editors who will look over your timeline or schedule for project completion and make adjustments.